dpusta/cidrsubnet/README.md

-# CIDR / VLSM Calculator
+# CIDR Calculator for Lazy Network Engineers

 A web-based CIDR (Classless Inter-Domain Routing) and VLSM (Variable Length Subnet Mask) calculator that replicates the functionality of the popular subnet-calculator.com tool.